 Director, Business Development

 Jim joined Evans Incorporated in 2010.
 Since joining the firm, Jim has worn many hats including leading Evans International Monetary Fund account, serving as Evans’ Change Management Practice lead and the lead for the Strategy Implementation Team responsible for planning and execution of Evans’ internal strategic initiatives.
-He also led the International Business Development account prior to assuming responsibility for managing all business development for Evans in September 2017.
+He also led the International Business Development account prior to assuming a broader business development focus for Evans in September 2017.

 Before joining Evans, Jim worked in the International Practice of Grant Thornton Global Public Sector for five years.
 Prior to that he served as a budget analyst for the National Park Service Account for the Secretary’s Budget Office in the Department of the Interior.